-flu vaccines
+flu vaccines administered

-administered

-weekly hours of outreach clinics and 16 by vaccine engagement ambassadors
+weekly clinics and 16 engagement events 1,150

-The 519 continued to lead the City of Toronto's Downtown East Vaccine Engagement consortium, working with partners across our neighbourhoods to increase access to COVID-19 vaccines and primary healthcare supports.
+hours of outreach by vaccine ambassadors The 519 continued to lead the City of Toronto's Downtown East Vaccine Engagement consortium, working with partners across our neighbourhoods to increase access to COVID-19 vaccines and primary healthcare supports.
 This work evolved as the year went on with the emergence of MPOX, which disproportionately impacted queer and trans people.
 Building on our systems and processes for COVID-19, we were able to quickly pivot and to work closely with Toronto Public Health and our partners to get MPOX vaccines to those who need them most.